 - sea salt and black pepper to taste

-- In a soup pot, add olive oil, onions, and garlic.
-Over medium heat, saute until onions are translucent.
+- In a soup pot, add avocado oil, onions, and garlic.
+Saute over medium heat until onions are translucent, about 5 minutes.

-- Garnish with creme fraiche and extra dill, if desired.
+- Garnish soup with creme fraiche, yogurt, or coconut milk, if desired.